mattcolombo/kafka-connect-cli/docs/LOGGER.md

 ## set

 `kconnect-cli logger list`: requires the logger/plugin class name as first positional argument.
 The flag `--level` for the log level to set is available, if absent the level will default to `ERROR`.
 This flag allows to set the desired log level for the specified logger in each of the Connect workers present.
+This command uses the `PUT /admin/loggers/(string:plugin-class)` endpoint for each of the hosts specified in the CLI configuration file.

-Allowed log levels are the usual Java/log4j levels which are (in increasing verbosity order) `OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`.This command uses the `PUT /admin/loggers/(string:plugin-class)` endpoint for each of the hosts specified in the CLI configuration file.
+Allowed log levels are the usual Java/log4j levels which are (in increasing verbosity order) `OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`.

+---

 **NOTE:** The log level set in this way is persisted only until the Connect worker gets restarted.
 Once the Connector worker restarts the log levels for all loggers revert back to the ones set in the Connect worker configuration.